conacts/obsidian/110 Vectors.md

 ###### Example :: Find the angles of a triangle using 3 points:
 > A triangle is defined by the three points $A=(1,8)$, $B=(4,9)$, and $C=(5,1)$.
 Determine all angles 𝜃𝐴, 𝜃𝐵, and 𝜃𝐶 in the triangle.
 Give your answer in radians.
-> 1. Find the compontents of the vectors
+> 1. Find the components of the vectors
 >  $$\overrightarrow{AB}=(4-1, 9-8)=(3, 1),\quad \overrightarrow{AC}=(5-1, 1-8)=(4, -7)$$
 >  2. Then calculate each angle using $\theta = \arccos(\frac{v \cdot w}{||v|| \cdot ||w||})$
 >  $$\theta_A=\arccos\frac{(3, 1) \cdot (4, -7)}{\sqrt{3^2+1^2} \cdot \sqrt{4^2 + (-7)^2 }}=\arccos(0.196)=1.373 rad$$